ApsaraDB/PolarDB-NodeAgent/docs/EN/quickstart.md

 ### Start/Stop/Restart

-Enter the directory `/opt/db-monitor/`, and run the following commands to start/stop/restart db-monitor.
+Enter the directory `/opt/db-monitor/`, and run the following commands to start/stop/restart PolarDB-NodeAgent.

 ```
 # Start